 - Write research proposal.
 Have the supervisor approve the proposal

-- Submit application to Nick Holt, Associate Dean (Research), via e-mail (email@example.com) by August 1st at 4pm (Fall term application deadline) or December 1st at 4pm (Winter term application deadline) or April 1st at 4pm (spring/summer deadline).
+- Submit application to Nick Holt, Associate Dean (Research), via e-mail (firstname.lastname@example.org) by August 1st at 4 pm (Fall term application deadline) or December 1st at 4 pm (Winter term application deadline) or April 1st at 4 pm (spring/summer deadline) or at 4 pm on the following business day if the deadline falls on a weekend or public holiday.

 The application form for the Human Performance Fund Undergraduate Research Scholarship is available here.